-8. Compensation
+9. Compensation

-- 8.1.
-Once a complaint has been investigated it may be appropriate to offer service recovery and/or discretionary compensation. - 8.2.
-In response to the complaint, where compensation is offered, we will write to the customer informing them why we are offering compensation and what form this will take. - 8.3.
+- 9.1.
+Once a complaint has been investigated it may be appropriate to offer service recovery and/or discretionary compensation. - 9.2.
+In response to the complaint, where compensation is offered, we will write to the customer informing them why we are offering compensation and what form this will take. - 9.3.
 Customers will be made aware that acceptance of compensation offered, and any other action agreed, is acceptance of resolution of the issue.

-9. Unacceptable Behaviour / Unreasonable Complaints and/or Persistence
+10. Unacceptable Behaviour / Unreasonable Complaints and/or Persistence

-- 9.1.
-AHS believe that all tenants have a right to be heard, understood and respected, we also believe that staff have these same rights.
-AHS expect our tenants to be polite and well-mannered when contacting us.
-We do not tolerate aggressive or abusive behaviour. - 9.2.
-If tenants are unnecessarily aggressive or abusive, the customers behaviour will be managed through a separate process, for example, explanations, warnings or contact restrictions.
-AHS will continue to investigate or escalate the complaint.

-9.3.
-A very small number of complaints may be unreasonable because of the way or frequency that complaints are raised with staff, or how complainants respond when they receive feedback about the complaint.
-These may include tenants who make frequent complaints which are not valid; who persistently make the same complaint; who request a complaint to be escalated when we have fully responded to all points; or are seeking an unreasonable or unrealistic outcome.
+- 10.1.
+AHS believe that all customers have a right to be heard, understood and respected, we also believe that staff have these same rights.
+AHS expect our customers to be polite and well-mannered when contacting us.
+We do not tolerate aggressive or abusive behaviour. - 10.2.
+If customers are unnecessarily aggressive or abusive, the customers behaviour will be managed through a separate process, for example, explanations, warnings or contact restrictions.
+AHS will continue to investigate or escalate the complaint. - 10.3.
+A very small number of complaints may be classified as unreasonable because of the way or frequency that complaints are raised with staff, or how complainants respond when theyreceive feedback about the complaint.
+These may include customers who make frequent complaints which are not valid; who persistently make the same complaint; who requests complaint to be escalated when we have fully responded to all points; or are seeking an unreasonable or unrealistic outcome.
 AHS will investigate complaints raised but will manage this alongside the Managing Unreasonable Policy.

-10. Compliments
+11. Compliments

-10.1.
-Compliments provide valuable positive customer feedback, enable AHS to develop services and raise staff moral and motivation.
+11.1.
+Compliments provide valuable positive customer feedback, enable AHS to develop services and raise staff morale and motivation.
 We share compliments across the Association to learn from best practice.

-11. Recording
+12. Recording

-- 11.1.
-Administration with regards to the complaints will be handled by the Complaints Officer.
-This includes ensuring all correspondence / information is stored within the complaint database file, in line with GDPR and Confidentiality Policy. - 11.2.
-To minimise reoccurring complaints of the same nature, the Complaints Officer will ensure that any lessons learnt are captured within the complaints database and shared within the Association as appropriate. - 11.3.
+- 12.1.
+Administration with regard to the complaints will be handled by the Complaints Officer.
+This includes ensuring all correspondence / information is stored within the complaint database file, in line with GDPR and Confidentiality Policy. - 12.2.
+To minimise reoccurring complaints of the same nature, the Complaints Officer will ensure that any lessons learnt are captured within the complaints database and shared within the Association as appropriate.

+12.3.
 AHS will report annually to Board on all aspects of complaints handling performance.